There are five panels that can be visible or hidden:

 - Table Panel (bottom right)

 - Command Panel (bottom)

 Each panel contains multiple tabs.
 For example the Control Panel contains at a minimum the Network, Style, Filter and Annotation tabs.
-The Table Panel contains the Node Table, Edge Table and Network Table tabs.
-Analysis results from Analyzer (Tools → Analyze Network) are shown in Results Panel.
-Installed Apps may add additional tabs.
+The Table Panel contains the Node Table, Edge Table, Network Table and Enrichment Table tabs.
+The Node and Edge tables contain any data associated with nodes and edges, and the Network Table contains network-wide associated data, for example URL or publication links.
+You can add relevant network-wide information to your network by adding columns in the Network Table.
+Analysis results from Network Analyzer (Tools → Analyze Network) are shown in Results Panel.
+Installed apps may add additional tabs.

 21.1.
 Managing Panels¶

 These panels can compete for valuable screen real-estate (e.g. by making the network view too small), so it is important to manage each panel’s state and size properly and acconding to the user’s needs.
 You can take advantage of these 5 panel states in order to manage the available screen real-estate: